 Cathey (r) with daughter Catherine and grandson Bodie

-She is credited as the developer of the Curriculum-Based Support Group (CBSG®) Program, a multi-cultural preventive intervention for selective and indicated populations of children and youth, developmental ages 4-15.
-She has served as the founding chair of The Association of Substance Abuse Programs, the North Texas Network, and the Texas Association for Children of Alcoholics and continues to serve on numerous local and statewide boards and committees.
-She is the Founding Chair of the Drucker Society of Dallas, is a certified Facilitator and Trainer of Peter F. Drucker’s The Five Most Important Questions Self Assessment Tool, is a certified Results-Based Conversations™ Facilitator and Trainer.
-Cathey was awarded the Caring Award by the Caring Institute in 2010, was a Stanford University “2001-2002 Center for Social Innovation Fellow,” a Peter F. Drucker Foundation’s “2001-2002 Frances Hesselbein Community Innovation Fellow”, and received the “2000 Visionary Award” from the Betty Ford Center.
-In 2004, Ms. Brown was one of 60 individuals featured in Finishing Well, by Bob Buford, in 2006, her story was included in Passionaries, by Barbara Metzler, and in 2008 she was 1 of 19 women featured in a book by Dina Moor, Unstoppable Woman.
+She is credited as the developer of the Curriculum-Based Support Group (CBSG®) Program, a multicultural preventive intervention for selective and indicated populations of children and youth, developmental ages 4-15.
+She has served as the founding chair of the Association of Substance Abuse Programs, the North Texas Network and the Texas Association for Children of Alcoholics and continues to serve on numerous local and statewide boards and committees.
+She is the Founding Chair of the Drucker Society of Dallas, is a certified Facilitator and Trainer of Peter F. Drucker’s The Five Most Important Questions Self Assessment Tool and is a certified Results-Based Conversations™ Facilitator and Trainer.
+Cathey was awarded the Caring Award by the Caring Institute in 2010, was a Stanford University “2001-2002 Center for Social Innovation Fellow,” a Peter F. Drucker Foundation’s “2001-2002 Frances Hesselbein Community Innovation Fellow” and received the “2000 Visionary Award” from the Betty Ford Center.
+In 2004, Cathey was one of 60 individuals featured in Finishing Well by Bob Buford.
+In 2006, her story was included in Passionaries by Barbara Metzler, and in 2008, she was one of 19 women featured in Dina Moor’s Unstoppable Woman.
 In 1996, she co-authored Kids’ Power Too!
 Words to Grow By.
-In addition to conducting workshops and trainings on substance abuse prevention, she often speaks on non-profit leadership and organizational capacity building.
-She was a featured presenter at the 2014 Utah Valley University Addictions Conference and the BoardSource National Conference, and delivered the Keynote Address at the 2014 Travis County Integral Care Annual Conference.
+In addition to conducting workshops and trainings on substance abuse prevention, she often speaks on nonprofit leadership and organizational capacity building.
+She was a featured presenter at the 2014 Utah Valley University Addictions Conference and the BoardSource National Conference and delivered the Keynote Address at the 2014 Travis County Integral Care Annual Conference.

-Her belief is that an organization such as Rainbow Days, that has stood the test of time and many trials, has a wonderful story to tell and many reasons for its success.
+Her belief is that an organization such as Rainbow Days, which has stood the test of time and many trials, has a wonderful story to tell and many reasons for its success.
 “The primary reason is because of the incredible people who have been associated with us throughout the years.
 God has had His hand on our work since we began and He continues to bless us today.
-I am grateful.”
+I am grateful,” Cathey says.

 Click here for a list and descriptions of Cathey Brown’s workshops